-- 28.1.
-Chadsgrove's Health & Safety policy, set out in a separate document, reflects the consideration given to the safeguarding of children both within the school environment and when away from the school, for example when undertaking school trips and visits. - 28.2.
-Risk Assessments are undertaken and reviewed regularly, in respect of site security, risk of children being drawn into terrorism or exposed to extremist behaviour, risk to and from children displaying harmful behaviour.
+- 24.1 Chadsgrove's Health & Safety policy, set out in a separate document, reflects the consideration given to the safeguarding of children both within the school environment and when away from the school, for example when undertaking school trips and visits. - 24.2 Risk Assessments are undertaken and reviewed regularly, in respect of site security, risk of children being drawn into terrorism or exposed to extremist behaviour, risk to and from children displaying harmful behaviour.

-29. Safe Environment
+25 Safe Environment

-- 29.1.
-Chadsgrove undertakes appropriate risk assessments and checks in respect of all equipment and of the building and grounds in line with local and national guidance and regulations concerning health and safety. - 29.2.
-The school has adequate security arrangements in place in respect of the use of its grounds and buildings by visitors both in and out of school hours. - 29.3.
-Visitors to the school, for example visiting speakers, theatre groups or curriculum specialists, will be appropriately checked and vetted, to ensure they are not linked to extremist groups or promoting extremist or other harmful material.
+- 25.1 Chadsgrove undertakes appropriate risk assessments and checks in respect of all equipment and of the building and grounds in line with local and national guidance and regulations concerning health and safety. - 25.2The school has adequate security arrangements in place in respect of the use of its grounds and buildings by visitors both in and out of school hours. - 25.3 Visitors to the school, for example visiting speakers, theatre groups or curriculum specialists, will be appropriately checked and vetted, to ensure they are not linked to extremist groups or promoting extremist or other harmful material.
+This will include any necessary research by the organiser of the visit, ID checks on arrival at school and supervision, whilst on site, by a member of staff.

-30. Private fostering arrangements
+26 Private fostering arrangements

-- 30.1.
-A private fostering arrangement occurs when someone other than a parent or a close relative cares for a child for a period of 28 days or more, with the agreement of the child's parents.
+- 26.1 A private fostering arrangement occurs when someone other than a parent or a close relative cares for a child for a period of 28 days or more, with the agreement of the child's parents.
 It applies to children under the age of 16, or aged under 18 if the child is disabled.
-Children looked after by the local authority or who are placed in a residential school, children's home or hospital are not considered to be privately fostered. - 30.2.
-Private fostering occurs in all cultures, including British culture and children may be privately fostered at any age. - 30.3.
-Most privately fostered children remain safe and well but safeguarding concerns have been raised in some cases so it is important that schools are alert to possible safeguarding issues, including the possibility that a child has been trafficked into the country. - 30.4.
-By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify Children's Services as soon as possible. - 30.5.
-If we become aware of a privately fostering arrangement, we will check that Children's Services have been informed.
+Children looked after by the local authority or who are placed in a residential school, children's home or hospital are not considered to be privately fostered. - 26.2 Private fostering occurs in all cultures, including British culture and children may be privately fostered at any age. - 26.3 Most privately fostered children remain safe and well but safeguarding concerns have been raised in some cases so it is important that schools are alert to possible safeguarding issues, including the possibility that a child has been trafficked into the country. - 26.4By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify Children's Services as soon as possible. - 26.5 If we become aware of a privately fostering arrangement, we will check that Children's Services have been informed.

-31. Challenge and Escalation
+27 Challenge and Escalation

-- 31.1.
-Chadsgrove recognises that professional disagreements may arise between any agencies and resolving problems is an integral part of co-operation and joint working to safeguard children. - 31.2.
-As part of the school's responsibility for safeguarding children, it is acknowledged that staff must be prepared to challenge each other if it is felt that responses to concerns, assessments or the way in which plans are implemented are not safeguarding the child and promoting their welfare. - 31.3.
-Chadsgrove is aware of the WSCB escalation procedures for raising concerns in respect of poor practice and recognise the responsibility to utilise these as and when necessary, in the interests of safeguarding and promoting the welfare of children.
+- 27.1 Chadsgrove recognises that professional disagreements may arise between any agencies and resolving problems is an integral part of co-operation and joint working to safeguard children. - 27.2As part of the school's responsibility for safeguarding children, it is acknowledged that staff must be prepared to challenge each other if it is felt that responses to concerns, assessments or the way in which plans are implemented are not safeguarding the child and promoting their welfare. - 27.3 Chadsgrove is aware of the WSCB escalation procedures for raising concerns in respect of poor practice and recognise the responsibility to utilise these as and when necessary, in the interests of safeguarding and promoting the welfare of children.

-32. Monitoring and Evaluation
+28 Monitoring and Evaluation